How to Keep Your Home Clutter-Free Even When You Are Busy

 Whatever you do, try to make it enjoyable by listening to your favorite music or podcast.
 And this is not just for the times when you need to declutter.
 You should do this even when completing other chores.

 TED talks are also awesome for this.
 So you’re not only getting stuff done but you’re also getting educated, inspired or entertained.
 Have you checked out my roundup of the best TED talks on happiness yet?

 You can even listen to stand-up comedy.
 How can you get bored doing anything when you’re having a good laugh or two?

 Use a system that works

-A home organization system helps you get your house clutter-free WITHOUT having to spend hours tidying up.
+A home organization resource like THIS one helps you get your house clutter-free without having to spend hours tidying up.

 You are busy, exhausted, and the clutter in your home is getting out of hand.

 You have no idea where to start, and find yourself frustrated and overwhelmed by the mess.